matthewstyers/moltin-react/README.md

 }
 ```

-This is a temporary patch and will eventually be replaced with a more react-friendly alternative.
+This is a temporary patch and will eventually be replaced with a more react-friendly alternative (see Roadmap).

-## Troubleshooting
-`moltin-react` assumes an ES6-friendly environment and, by default, imports those modules for consolidation into a larger bundle.
-A react-friendly pre-crunched version is available at `'moltin-react/dist/moltin.cjs'`

 ## Roadmap
 As previously stated, `moltin-react` is pre-release but still usable.
 Here's what's coming down the pike: